Philadelphia Officials Address Grim Milestone As City Reaches 300 Homicides In 2022

 About 20 minutes after the mayor’s briefing ended, the mayor’s office sent CBS3 an email clarifying the mayor’s comments, saying he has met with several mothers of children that were killed in the city through the Criminal Justice and Public Safety program.

-The mayor did also say his condolences go out to everyone.MORE NEWS: Workers At Resorts Hotel Casino, Golden Nugget In Atlantic City Vote To Authorize Strike
+The mayor did also say his condolences go out to everyone.MORE NEWS: 'Heat Stroke Is A Medical Emergency': Symptoms To Look For As Dangerous Heat Moves Into Philadelphia Area

 CBS3’s Ryan Hughes and Matt Petrillo contributed to this report.